briansu2004/MyAngular/README.md

 - v19 (node v18+)
 - v21

-Angular’s six-month release cadence and periodic paradigm shifts (e.g., standalone APIs, signals) can make the framework feel unstable at the surface level.
+Angular's six-month release cadence and periodic paradigm shifts (e.g., standalone APIs, signals) can make the framework feel unstable at the surface level.
 However, Angular interviews are rarely about memorizing the latest syntax.
 Strong candidates demonstrate **conceptual mastery, architectural judgment, and upgrade adaptability**.

 Below is a practical, interview-oriented preparation strategy that aligns with how senior Angular engineers are actually evaluated.